Colleges by Location

 Overall, Butler County Community College offers a comprehensive and accessible pathway to higher education for students in Butler County and beyond.
 With its diverse academic offerings, personalized support, and engaging campus life, BC3 strives to equip students with the knowledge, skills, and experiences necessary to achieve their academic and professional goals.

-Butler County Community College is a public two-year college with graduate programs located in Butler, PA and set in a rural environment.
+Butler County Community College is a public two-year college with graduate programs located in Butler, PA.
 This educational institution operates on a semester-based calendar.
-Read more about what you can expect if you get into Butler County Community College.
+It has an acceptance rate of 32%.
+The freshman retention rate at Butler County Community College is 66%.

 Quick Facts